SuperMaZingCoder/colorit/README.md

 ![](ImagesInReadMe/demo.png)

+If you would like to try this for yoyr self, you can download `demo.py` and try it out.

-That's it.
+And that's it.
 That's really all there is to it.

 ## Release Log
 * Released the first version of ColorIt (v1.0.0)